Financial-Times/dotcom-page-kit/readme.md

 ## Scope

-Anvil is not a single part but a set of packages which provide the different pieces required to deliver a reliable production Website.
+Anvil is not a single part but a set of packages which provide the different pieces required to deliver a reliable production website.
 The packages which comprise the Anvil project can be roughly grouped into 4 categories:

 ### 1. Compiling client-side assets